crazy-max/ghaction-github-pages/README.md

 ### Sign commits

-You can use the [Import GPG](https://github.com/crazy-max/ghaction-import-gpg) GitHub Action along with this one to sign commits:
+You can use the [Import GPG](https://github.com/crazy-max/ghaction-import-gpg) action along with this one to sign commits:

 ```yaml
       -